-For this super spectacular pie, you’ll need pie crust.
+- pie crust.
 My recipe is pretty simple; only flour, salt, butter and water and with the help of your food processor, you will have a perfect flaky crust.
-For the rhubarb filling, you will need 5 cups diced fresh rhubarb, 1 cup granulated sugar, 3/4 teaspoon kosher salt, 6 tablespoons all-purpose flour and 2 tablespoons cubed unsalted butter.

 You will also need heavy cream or whole milk for brushing the top of the pie dough and a little sugar to sprinkle over top before baking.

 And as a side note, I always roll out my top crust right after I roll out the bottom crust and keep them both chilled (one in the pie plate and one on a lined baking sheet) while I prepare the filling.
 Then I pull out the top crust a couple minutes before draping it over the filling so its not too stiff and easier to work with.